 Shabbat Shalom Westchester is about volunteers of all ages celebrating Shabbat with older adults in their homes.
 The program is offered four times per year – seniors can participate once or every time –and are sure to find the experience very meaningful.
 Volunteers make their visits before Shabbat, bringing challah and grape juice with them for the visit.

 This is an opportunity for older adults and youth to share their love of chess!
-DOROT’s Intergenerational Chess Program brings high school students together with older adults to learn from and engage with one another.
-Become part of this meaningful community service program, which takes place weekly during the academic year at The Leffell School.
+DOROT’s Intergenerational Chess Program brings high school students together with older adults (60+) to learn from and engage with one another.
+Become part of this meaningful community service program, which takes place Wednesdays during the academic year at a high school in Westchester.

 Social connections are a vital part of life but, for older adults who live alone, they can also be an important lifeline.
 Seniors who participate in DOROT’s Telephone Friends are matched with volunteers for weekly friendly phone calls that enrich their lives.
 It’s true: special bonds can be forged over the phone!